jaimebuelta/ffind/README.md

 - Input filename is a regex, in case is needed.
 - Search recursively on current directory by default.
+- If the FILE_PATTERN is all in lowercase, the search will be case insensitive, unless a flag is set.
 - Regex can affect only the filename (default) or the full path.
 - Will print colorized output in glamorous red (default), except on redirected output.
 - Ignores hidden directories (directories starting with .) by default, but this can be disabled